obiajulu/DevJournal/_posts/8-16-2016-GSOC-summary.markdown

 # Enhancements to IVP Benchmarking
 ## Getting the engines running again
 ## Experimenting with terminal mode

+The motivation for working on a Julia terminal mode for the IVPTestSuite was all of the benchmarking necessary to review @pawel's "[WIP] Adding iterators" PR.
+Mauro and I were, for a while, the only ones who knew IVPTestSuite.j well enough to run these important benchmarks, and we came across some serious performance issues.
+However, others were not able to run the scripts for themselves.
+Actually, duing JuliaCon (more on that later) I threw together an experimental branch call `terminalmode` which allowed the user to run the testsuites and generate corresponding plots all from the Julia terminal.
+The script for testing these, which still works since the experimental branch is still up,  was:

+{% highlight ruby %}
+Pkg.checkout("IVPTestSuite.jl", "teriminalmode")
+using IVPTestSuite.QuickSuites
+runtestsuite(ODEsolverfns = [ODE.ode113,ODE.ode45, ODE.ode78], abstols = 10.0.^(-5:-1:-14))
+plottestsuite()
+{% endhighlight %}

 ## More natural notebook mode

 # JuliaCon